LSIbabnikz/FaceQAN/README.md

 ![FaceQAN methodology image](FaceQAN_results.png "Visual presentation of the FaceQAN methodology.")

 **ERC results at FMR=0.001.** FaceQAN is evaluated using three state-of-the-art FR models over four datasets and in comparison to seven state-of-the-art baselines and yields highly competitive results.
 All results correspond to cross-model (C) quality assessment experiments.
 For reference purposes, model-specific FaceQAN results, marked (S), are also reported.
-The figure is best viewed electronically and in color.

 ---